Dil Hai Tumhaara: Plot

-Shalu (Preity Zinta) is a fun loving young woman living with her mother, Sarita (Rekha), and older sister, Nimmi (Mahima Chaudhry).
-Unknown to Shalu and Nimmi, they are half-sisters.
+Shalu is a fun-loving young woman living with her mother, Sarita, and older sister, Nimmi.
+Unknown to Shalu and Nimmi, they are half sisters.
 Shalu is the daughter of Sarita's late husband Shekar and the woman with whom he had an affair.
 Fatally wounded in a car accident with Shalu's biological mother, Shekar begged Sarita to raise Shalu as her own.

 Although Sarita adopted Shalu, she cannot give her the love she shows towards Nimmi.
 Shalu, on the other hand, constantly craves her mother's affection.
 She seeks attention and retaliates by being rebellious.
 Nimmi loves Shalu very much and constantly stands up for her, though she refuses to think ill of her mother or take sides.

-A young man named Dev Khanna (Arjun Rampal) enters the sisters' lives.
+A young man named Dev Khanna enters the sisters' lives.
 Dev and Shalu initially do not get along but slowly fall in love.
 However, circumstances make Nimmi believe that Dev is in love with her.
-Sarita, only aware of Nimmi's side of the story, offers a marriage proposal to Dev's father (Alok Nath) on Nimmi's behalf.
-Mr Khanna is taken aback because he knows about Dev and Shalu.
+Sarita, only aware of Nimmi's side of the story, offers a marriage proposal to Dev's father on Nimmi's behalf.
+Mr. Khanna initially agrees but is taken aback when he realizes that Sarita is talking about Nimmi and not Shalu.
 When Sarita sees Dev and Shalu being affectionate, she jumps to the conclusion that Shalu has stolen Dev from Nimmi just as Shalu's mother stole Shekar from her.
-In anger, she reveals her true heritage in front of Nimmi.
+In anger, she reveals her true heritage to her in front of Nimmi.

-Shocked at her parentage, Shalu decides to sacrifice Dev to make her mother and sister happy.
+Shocked at her parentage, Shalu decides to give up Dev to make her mother and sister happy.
 Saddened, Dev eventually agrees to marry Nimmi to make Shalu happy.
-Nimmi notices that something is wrong with Shalu, but Shalu deflects the question by saying that she has fallen in love with Samir (Jimmy Sheirgill), her childhood friend who has been in love with her for years.
+Nimmi notices that something is wrong with Shalu, but Shalu deflects the question by saying that she has fallen in love with Samir, her childhood friend who has been in love with her for years.

 On the engagement day, Sarita's political rivals try to use Shalu's illegitimate heritage to threaten Nimmi's marriage to Dev, who is from a prominent family.
-Shalu takes matters into her own hands, rushing to Dev's house where she publicly announces that she was born out of wedlock, arguing that it is proof of Sarita's kindness and generosity that she had adopted Shalu.
-Mr Khanna is impressed with Shalu's courage and promises that nothing will stop the wedding.
+Shalu takes matters into her own hands, rushing to Dev's house, where she publicly announces that she was born out of wedlock, arguing that it is proof of Sarita's kindness and generosity that she had adopted Shalu.
+Mr. Khanna is impressed with Shalu's courage and promises that nothing will stop the wedding.

 Sarita secretly witnesses Shalu's confession and is deeply touched.
-She is ashamed of how she has treated Shalu and they share their first hug.
+She is ashamed of how she has treated Shalu, and they share their first hug.
 Sarita tells her that she will ask Nimmi to step aside if Shalu and Dev are really in love.
-Shalu stops her from doing so, saying that now she has her mother's love and acceptance, she does not want anything else.
+Shalu stops her from doing so, saying that now that she has her mother's love and acceptance, she does not want anything else.

 Nimmi is very happy that her mother has accepted Shalu, but she still feels that something is not quite right with her sister.
-She soon learns of the whole ruse from Samir and gladly steps aside for Shalu and Shalu and Dev are united.
+She soon learns of the whole ruse from Samir and gladly steps aside for Shalu, and Shalu and Dev are united.